saiganeshvoodi/Emotion-Detection-DeepLearning/README.md

 - Achieved **~65% test accuracy** on the FER2013 dataset.
 - Optimized for real-time performance with minimal lag during inference.

-## Contributing
-Contributions are welcome!
-Open an issue or submit a PR for improvements to the notebook or documentation.

 ## License
 MIT License.
 See [LICENSE](LICENSE) for details.